Admission Requirements

 OTA Program Admission Requirements

 The NSCC OTA program admits one class of 30 students per academic year.
-The application cycle for fall admissions for each academic year will occur from January 1 to April 1.
+The application cycle for fall admissions for each academic year will occur from the beginning of January to beginning of June.
 A student may apply to the NSCC OTA program during the application cycle only.

 - Complete admission requirements to Nashville State Community College